 Five books in my lifetime have made me throw them across the room while still reading them: Jericho Brown’s Please, Junot Diaz’s This Is How You Lose Her (the act almost hitting a coworker in the face), Roxane Gay’s An Untamed State, Toni Morrison’s Beloved, and now Casey Rocheteau’s The Dozen.
 The instinct to put as much distance between literature and your soul is impulsive.
 It happens with immediate regret once the shaking or hyperventilating stops.
 Words should be that powerful.
 Poetry should do something to its readers.
 Rocheteau’s The Dozen does more than inspire shot-put aspirations—it awakes the body.
 It calls the soul.
 It says, All you have known was not a dream.
 Through the tradition of playing the dozens, pop culture and historical references, and intentional language, The Dozen tackles mental illness, historical trauma, and self-care for a community in crisis.

 With 24-hour news cycles, it’s easy to believe the world is burning.
 Casey Rocheteau addresses this concern head on, asserting that yes, the world is on fire, “but here we are, together.”
-She tries to take the reader back to a time of childish games, specifically the African American tradition of “playing the dozens.”
+They try to take the reader back to a time of childish games, specifically the African-American tradition of “playing the dozens.”
 This particular game is rooted in the trading of insults, usually in the form of “Your Mama” jokes.
-Rocheteau takes this game, which is meant to be played in good fun as a demonstration of the competitors’ wit and knowledge of history and pop culture, and applies it to her collection’s form.
-In the Introduction, she notes that the four sections each have twelve poems that participate in the dozens itself, “playing off of each other, scraping against each other messily, harmonizing, clowning each other and sometimes themselves.”
-Her collection is meant to be a game “that grows outward” but also a display of the truly awful things in this world: police brutality, the media’s demonization of black bodies, the ignorance surrounding mental illness, and the fight against the silencing many have experienced due to age, race, gender, and sexuality.
+Rocheteau takes this game, which is meant to be played in good fun as a demonstration of the competitors’ wit and knowledge of history and pop culture, and applies it to their collection’s form.
+In the Introduction, they note that the four sections each have twelve poems that participate in the dozens itself, “playing off of each other, scraping against each other messily, harmonizing, clowning each other and sometimes themselves.”
+Their collection is meant to be a game “that grows outward” but also a display of the truly awful things in this world: police brutality, the media’s demonization of Black bodies, the ignorance surrounding mental illness, and the fight against the silencing many have experienced due to age, race, gender, and sexuality.

 Thankfully, the reader isn’t playing the dozens with Rocheteau—we would be decimated.
 Rather, the reader is just trying to keep up.
 The poems move so quickly in their clowning at times, it’s hard to find balance, as in “Unfinished Letters From the Most Popular Kid in the Psych Ward.”
 The reader walks through the speaker’s psychiatric hospitalization and the struggles of navigating mental illness as a person of color.
-As much of the collection discusses, there is a collective trauma suffered by people of color and the queer community.
+As much of the collection discusses, there is a collective trauma suffered by people of color and the queer community, especially when those identities intersect.
 In this lengthy poem, the speaker takes a step back from the dozens and starts spitting truth.

 To all my QTPOC who struggle with mental health issues, which is to say